hololinked-dev/docs/docs/beginners-guide/articles/events.md

 > The `SSE` object also contains metadata like `id`, `event` name and `retry` interval, but these are currently not well supported.
 Improvements in the future are expected.

+---

 Each subscription creates a new event stream.
-One can also supply multiple callbacks which may called in series or concurrently:
+One can also supply multiple callbacks which may be called in series or concurrently:

 === "sequential"